tldr-pages/tldr/pages/linux/systemd-cryptenroll.md

 # systemd-cryptenroll

-> Interactively enroll or remove a Method used to unlock a previously LUKS2-encrypted volume / block-device.
+> Interactively enroll or remove Methods used to unlock a previously LUKS2-encrypted volume / block-device.
 > In order to allow a volume to be unlocked during system boot using anything but a Password, specify the respective option(s) in the crypttab File.
 > More information: <https://www.freedesktop.org/software/systemd/man/systemd-cryptenroll.html>.